jiro4989/setup-nim-action/README.md

   - uses: jiro4989/setup-nim-action@v1
     with:
       nim-version: '1.6.0' # default is 'stable'
+      repo-token: ${{ secrets.GITHUB_TOKEN }}
   - run: nimble build -Y
   - run: nimble test -Y
 ```

+`repo-token` is using for [Rate limiting](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting).
+It works without setting this parameter, but please set it if the following error message is returned.

+> Error: 403 - {"message":"API rate limit exceeded for nn.nn.nn.nnn.
+(But here's the good news: Authenticated requests get a higher rate limit.
+Check out the documentation for more details.)","documentation_url":"https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting"}

 ### Setup a latest patch version Nim